 General Employment Law Support

 What happens when employers suspect misconduct by a member of staff?
-How should one investigate allegations properly, clearly setting out any subsequent charges, and thereafter conducting a fair disciplinary hearing?
-Are disciplinary findings well thought out, and do they bear a close relationship to the allegations themselves?
+How should allegations be investigated, and subsequently framed.
+What are the requirments for conducting a fair disciplinary hearing?
+Are disciplinary findings well thought out based upon the evidence?

 In what circumstances should employers make job offers subject to certain conditions such as the receipt of satisfactory references, the right to work in the UK and the provision of medical reports?

 What are the “must have” clauses of a contract of employment and, by the same token, what other provisions are better left for a staff handbook?
-In what circumstances can an employer change contracts of employment, and what then happens if some employees won’t agree to any changes?
+In what circumstances can an employer change contracts of employment, and what happens if some employees will not agree to any changes?

 Are restrictive covenants really necessary – if so, what company activities need to be protected and for how long?
 How does one draft a restrictive covenant which has a reasonable chance of being enforceable?